Pre-determined overhead rate

-The Need for a Pre-determined Rate
+Need

-Instead of using a pre-determined rate based on estimates, why not base the overhead rate on the actual total manufacturing overhead cost and the actual total amount of the activity base incurred on a monthly, quarterly, or annual basis?
+Instead of using a pre-determined rate based on estimates, businesses can base the overhead rate on the actual total manufacturing overhead cost and the actual total amount of the activity base incurred on a monthly, quarterly, or annual basis.
 If an actual rate is computed monthly or quarterly, seasonal factors in overhead costs or in the activity base can produce fluctuations in the overhead rate.
 For example, the costs of heating and cooling a factory in Illinois will be highest in the winter and summer months and lowest in the spring and fall.
 If the overhead rate is recomputed at the end of each month or each quarter based on actual costs and activity, the overhead rate would go up in the winter and summer and down in the spring and fall.
 As a result, two identical jobs, one completed in the winter and one completed in the spring, would be assigned different manufacturing overhead costs.
 Many managers believe that such fluctuations in product costs serve no useful purpose.
 To avoid such fluctuations, actual overhead rates could be computed on an annual or less-frequent basis.
 However, if the overhead rate is computed annually based on the actual costs and activity for the year, the manufacturing overhead assigned to any particular job would not be known until the end of the year.
 For example, the cost of Job 2B47 at Yost Precision Machining would not be known until the end of the year, even though the job will be completed and shipped to the customer in March.
 For these reasons, most companies use predetermined overhead rates rather than actual overhead rates in their cost accounting systems.

 The use of such a rate enables an enterprise to determine the approximate total cost of each job when completed.
 In recent years increased automation in manufacturing operations has resulted in a trend towards machine hours as the activity base in the calculation.

-How to find the overhead rate
+Determining

 To find the overhead rate, first determine the right basis that will describe the best the behavior of the cost.
 Then, divide the total budgeted overhead by the basis to calculate the overhead rate: